$26.65 Million in Sales Expected for TherapeuticsMD, Inc. (NASDAQ:TXMD) This Quarter

-Equities analysts expect TherapeuticsMD, Inc. (NASDAQ:TXMD) to post $26.65 million in sales for the current fiscal quarter, Zacks reports.
-Two analysts have issued estimates for TherapeuticsMD’s earnings.
-The highest sales estimate is $27.94 million and the lowest is $25.35 million.
-TherapeuticsMD reported sales of $19.34 million during the same quarter last year, which would suggest a positive year over year growth rate of 37.8%.
-The business is expected to report its next quarterly earnings results on Monday, November 8th.
+Equities research analysts expect that TherapeuticsMD, Inc. (NASDAQ:TXMD) will post sales of $26.65 million for the current quarter, according to Zacks Investment Research.
+Two analysts have issued estimates for TherapeuticsMD’s earnings, with the highest sales estimate coming in at $27.94 million and the lowest estimate coming in at $25.35 million.
+TherapeuticsMD posted sales of $19.34 million during the same quarter last year, which would indicate a positive year over year growth rate of 37.8%.
+The firm is scheduled to issue its next quarterly earnings report on Monday, November 8th.

-According to Zacks, analysts expect that TherapeuticsMD will report full year sales of $99.45 million for the current fiscal year, with estimates ranging from $97.04 million to $101.85 million.
-For the next fiscal year, analysts anticipate that the company will post sales of $202.97 million, with estimates ranging from $180.73 million to $225.21 million.
-Zacks Investment Research’s sales averages are an average based on a survey of research firms that that provide coverage for TherapeuticsMD.
+On average, analysts expect that TherapeuticsMD will report full-year sales of $99.45 million for the current financial year, with estimates ranging from $97.04 million to $101.85 million.
+For the next financial year, analysts forecast that the business will post sales of $202.97 million, with estimates ranging from $180.73 million to $225.21 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow TherapeuticsMD.

-TherapeuticsMD (NASDAQ:TXMD) last released its earnings results on Wednesday, August 4th.
-The company reported ($0.11) EPS for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.11).
-The business had revenue of $23.00 million for the quarter, compared to the consensus estimate of $22.63 million.
+TherapeuticsMD (NASDAQ:TXMD) last announced its earnings results on Wednesday, August 4th.
+The company reported ($0.11) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($0.11).
+The business had revenue of $23.00 million for the quarter, compared to analyst estimates of $22.63 million.

-In related news, Director Cooper C. Collins bought 900,000 shares of the company’s stock in a transaction dated Wednesday, August 18th.
-The stock was purchased at an average cost of $0.72 per share, with a total value of $648,000.00.
-The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CFO James Darecca sold 93,337 shares of the firm’s stock in a transaction dated Thursday, August 12th.
-The stock was sold at an average price of $0.87, for a total transaction of $81,203.19.
+In other TherapeuticsMD news, Director Paul Bisaro acquired 50,000 shares of the company’s stock in a transaction on Monday, August 16th.
+The shares were bought at an average cost of $0.79 per share, for a total transaction of $39,500.00.
+Following the acquisition, the director now directly owns 196,864 shares of the company’s stock, valued at $155,522.56.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO James Darecca sold 93,337 shares of TherapeuticsMD stock in a transaction that occurred on Thursday, August 12th.
+The stock was sold at an average price of $0.87, for a total value of $81,203.19.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders bought 961,000 shares of company stock valued at $697,070.
+Insiders bought a total of 961,000 shares of company stock worth $697,070 over the last ninety days.
 Corporate insiders own 8.80% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of TXMD.
-Schonfeld Strategic Advisors LLC purchased a new position in TherapeuticsMD during the 2nd quarter valued at about $28,000.
-Walleye Capital LLC purchased a new position in TherapeuticsMD during the 1st quarter valued at about $31,000.
-Procyon Private Wealth Partners LLC purchased a new position in TherapeuticsMD during the 2nd quarter valued at about $38,000.
-Royal Bank of Canada lifted its position in TherapeuticsMD by 767.7% during the 1st quarter.
-Royal Bank of Canada now owns 32,973 shares of the company’s stock valued at $43,000 after acquiring an additional 29,173 shares during the period.
-Finally, Nisa Investment Advisors LLC purchased a new position in TherapeuticsMD during the 2nd quarter valued at about $45,000.
-42.99% of the stock is owned by institutional investors.
+A number of large investors have recently added to or reduced their stakes in TXMD.
+Schonfeld Strategic Advisors LLC acquired a new position in TherapeuticsMD during the 2nd quarter worth $28,000.
+Walleye Capital LLC acquired a new position in TherapeuticsMD during the 1st quarter worth $31,000.
+Procyon Private Wealth Partners LLC acquired a new position in TherapeuticsMD during the 2nd quarter worth $38,000.
+Royal Bank of Canada boosted its position in TherapeuticsMD by 767.7% during the 1st quarter.
+Royal Bank of Canada now owns 32,973 shares of the company’s stock worth $43,000 after acquiring an additional 29,173 shares during the period.
+Finally, Nisa Investment Advisors LLC acquired a new position in TherapeuticsMD during the 2nd quarter worth $45,000.
+Institutional investors and hedge funds own 39.87% of the company’s stock.

 TherapeuticsMD, Inc operates as a pharmaceutical company.
 It focuses on the development and commercialization of products for women.
 The firm’s technology, SYMBODA, develops advanced hormone therapy pharmaceutical products to enable delivery of bio-identical hormones through a variety of dosage forms and administration routes.